Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Disabling-Policies.md

 ---
-title: Disable policies
+title: Disable Policies
 geekdocCollapseSection: true
 weight: 60
 ---

-The AMBA-ALZ pattern offers various methods to enable or disable the effects of the policies.
+The AMBA-ALZ pattern provides several methods to enable or disable policy effects.

-1. **Parameter: AlertState** - Configures the state of the alert rule, enabling deployment of alert rules in a disabled state or disabling existing alert rules at scale through policy.
+1. **Parameter: AlertState** - Manages the state of alert rules, allowing deployment in a disabled state or disabling existing alert rules at scale through policy.
-2. **Parameter: PolicyEffect** - Defines the effect of a Policy Definition, allowing the policy to be deployed in a disabled state.
+2. **Parameter: PolicyEffect** - Specifies the effect of a Policy Definition, enabling deployment in a disabled state.
-3. **Tag: MonitorDisable** - Specifies whether a resource should be evaluated, enabling exclusion of selected resources from monitoring.
+3. **Tag: MonitorDisable** - Determines if a resource should be monitored, allowing exclusion of specific resources from monitoring.

-## AlertState parameter
+## AlertState Parameter

-In scenarios where it is not feasible to test alerts in a development or test environment, the AlertState parameter has been introduced for all metric alerts.
-This parameter, named by combining {resourceType}, {metricName}, and AlertState (e.g., VnetGwTunnelIngressAlertState), allows for the controlled disabling of one or more alerts deployed via policies.
-This feature is particularly useful in situations where an alert storm occurs and a rollback process is necessary as part of a change request.
+When testing alerts in a development or test environment is not feasible, the AlertState parameter is used for all metric alerts.
+This parameter, named by combining {resourceType}, {metricName}, and AlertState (e.g., VnetGwTunnelIngressAlertState), allows controlled disabling of alerts deployed via policies.
+This is useful during alert storms or rollback processes.

-### Allowed values
+### Allowed Values

 - "true" - Alert rule will be enabled.
 (Default)
 - "false" - Alert rule will be disabled.

-### How it works
+### How It Works

-The **AlertState** parameter serves dual purposes: compliance evaluation and configuring the state of the alert rule.
-The value assigned to the **AlertState** parameter is transferred to the **enabled** parameter, which is a component of the policy's existenceCondition.
+The **AlertState** parameter is used for compliance evaluation and configuring the alert rule state.
+The value assigned to **AlertState** is transferred to the **enabled** parameter within the policy's existenceCondition.

 ```json
 "existenceCondition": {